• Skip to primary navigation

 Diet: Gluten Free / Low Fat

-This fresh and vibrant Thai Yellow Curry is bursting with flavour and has lots of added vegetables - a much healthier alternative to ordering Thai food, and cheaper too.
-Chunks of chicken and crunchy vegetables all mixed in to a creamy yellow Thai sauce make for a healthy and comforting curry.
+This fresh and vibrant Thai Yellow Curry is bursting with flavour and has lots of added vegetables - a much healthier alternative to ordering Thai food, cheaper and ready in just 30 minutes too.
+Chunks of chicken and crunchy vegetables all mixed into a creamy yellow Thai sauce make for a healthy and comforting curry with just the right amount of heat.

-Most of us have heard of Thai red and green curries, but their cousin, the Thai yellow curry, does not get much love and I, for one, am trying to change that.
-In my opinion it is the BEST Thai curry.
+Most of us have heard of Thai red and green curries, but their cousin, the Thai yellow curry, does not get much love.
+I for one am trying to change that, as in my opinion it is the BEST Thai curry.

 Jump to: